-Raper began his league career with Newtown in 1956.
-A member of the Bluebags Presidents Cup-winning team that year, he was promoted to grade after the competition concluded and began a career unparalleled in rugby league history.
+He began his league career with Newtown in 1956 and was a member of the Bluebags’ Presidents Cup-winning team the same year.
+He was promoted to grade after the competition concluded and began a career unparalleled in rugby league history.
 Quickly winning promotion through the lower grades, Raper made his first-grade debut at the start of the 1957 season and never played in a lower grade thereafter.
 He played in 37 first grade games and scored 10 tries (30 points) for Newtown.

-His representative debut came in 1958 in a match for Sydney Colts against Great Britain, the first of many confrontations with the Englishmen.
-Raper switched to the St George club in 1959 and added another dimension to what was already a champion side.
-He had 11 seasons with St George and played in eight grand finals, winning all of them.
-He made his state and Test debuts that year and, at the end of the season, made the first of three Kangaroo tours to England (1959, 1963, 1967).
+He made his representative debut in 1958 in a match for Sydney Colts against Great Britain, the first of many confrontations with the Englishmen.
+Raper switched to the St George club in 1959 and added another dimension to what was already a champion side – he played superbly in that season and represented NSW, Australia in three Tests against NZ, making his Test debut at five-eighth, and toured with the Kangaroos in a year in which St George won the premiership while going through the season undefeated.

 In 1970 he left St George and completed his playing career in the Newcastle competition with Western Suburbs and Kurri Kurri, before coaching stints with Cronulla-Sutherland and Newtown.

-Since his playing career finished, Raper served with distinction as a city, state and national selector and continues to contribute in many ways to league.
+Once his playing career finished, Raper served with distinction as a city, state and national selector and continued to contribute in many ways to rugby league.

-Raper had the rare qualities of being creative, clever and one of the greatest cover defenders the game has seen.
-He was made a Member of the Order of the British Empire (MBE) for services to rugby league.
+He was made a Member of the Order of the British Empire (MBE) for services to rugby league in .